open-telemetry/opentelemetry-python/docs/getting-started.rst

 respectively.

-By default, opentelemetry-python is configured to use the `W3C Trace Context <https://www.w3.org/TR/trace-context/>`_ HTTP headers for HTTP requests, but you can configure itto leverage different propagators.
+By default, opentelemetry-python is configured to use the `W3C Trace Context <https://www.w3.org/TR/trace-context/>`_ HTTP headers for HTTP requests, but you can configure it to leverage different propagators.
 Here's an example using Zipkin's `b3 propagation <https://github.com/openzipkin/b3-propagation>`_:

 .. code-block:: python